 DriverDB is an integrative cancer omics database that combines somatic mutation, RNA expression, miRNA expression, protein expression, methylation, copy number variation, and clinical data with curated annotations and published bioinformatics algorithms for driver gene and driver event identification.
-Featured in the 2014, 2016, and 2020 Nucleic Acids Research Database Issues, DriverDB applies state-of-the-art computational methods to characterize cancer drivers across molecular layers.
+Featured in the 2014, 2016, 2020, and 2024 Nucleic Acids Research Database Issues, DriverDB applies state-of-the-art computational methods to characterize cancer drivers across molecular layers.

 DriverDB provides three major analytical modules: